netdata/netdata/docs/store/distributed-data-architecture.md

 ## Does Netdata Cloud store my metrics?

-Netdata Cloud does not store metrics values.
+Netdata Cloud does not store metric values.

 To enable certain features, such as [viewing active alarms](/docs/monitor/view-active-alarms.md) or [filtering by service](/docs/visualize/view-all-nodes.md#filter-and-group-your-infrastructure), Netdata Cloud does store configured alarms, their status, and a list of active collectors.

-The benefits of Netdata's distributed data architecture are also explanations as to why Netdata Cloud does not store metrics values.
-If Netdata Cloud stored every metric from every node in a data lake, it would not be able to visualize those metrics efficiently and for free.

 Netdata does not and never will sell your personal data or data about your deployment.

 ## Long-term metrics storage with Netdata

-Any node running the Netdata Agent can store its own long-term metrics for any retention period, given you allocate the appropriate amount of RAM and disk space.
+Any node running the Netdata Agent can store long-term metrics for any retention period, given you allocate the appropriate amount of RAM and disk space.

 Read our document on changing [how long Netdata stores metrics](/docs/store/change-metrics-storage.md) on your nodes for